billhails/MetaData/README.md

 `%E` replaced by each entity name.
 Likewise '.j2' files with a `%A` in their name are processed for each association in the schema, with the `%A` replaced by the association name in each output file.
-Files with a `.j2h` suffix are considered macros and not copied to the output directory (though they can be imported).
-Files without a `.j2` suffix are copied to the output verbatim.
+Files with a `.j2h` suffix are considered macros for internal use by the templates and are not copied to the output directory.
+Files without a `.j2` or `.j2h` suffix are copied to the output verbatim.

 ### Semantics